RWTH-OS/eduOS-rs/README.md

 $ make
 ```

-From here, we should be able to run the kernel in eHyve, which is small, specialist hypervisor for eduOS-rs and part of this repository.
+From here, we should be able to run the kernel in eHyve, which is the hypervisor for eduOS-rs and part of this repository.

 ```sh
 $ make run